howard-roark/mcguire_code42_java_dev/src/docs/FileScanner.md

 result.getTotalBytes();
 result.getAvgBytes();
 ```
-- Permission errors have not been handled in any other way than to print the directory that could not be accessed
+- Permission errors have not been handled in any other way than to print the directory that could not be accessed and skipping the sub-tree